 Within the scope of MLP's opportunity management, the market and competitive environment is continuously monitored from different company perspectives.
 This process is organised locally in the responsible departments which regularly report their findings to the respective member of the Executive Board.
 Product Management is a key player here as it determines opportunities through intensive contact with product providers and industry experts, mostly in the form of product innovations.
 In addition to this, Customer Management is undertaking extensive market research.
-Other important protagonists in terms of opportunities, and the organisational units of Risk Management and Compliance, which examine potential regulatory changes at an early stage.
+Other important protagonists in terms of opportunity management are Controlling, which examines the market to detect potential acquisition opportunities, and the organisational units of Risk Management and Compliance, which examine potential regulatory changes at an early stage.